I beg to move,

 Quiet discrimination is the much bigger issue.
 Disabled people may be viewed as not really capable, or employers may not know how to deal with a situation, so they may again sweep such things under the carpet.
 All those sorts of things are incredibly difficult to change, so where are we at?
 The Government’s Green Paper on improving lives was good because it highlighted some of the figures: 3.7 million disabled people are economically inactive.
 Another figure I have read is that if 1% of disabled employment and support allowance claimants gain employment, it would save the Exchequer £250 million and boost the economy by a further £260 million—that is £0.5 billion—which seems an awful lot of money from making an extra little effort to help people get jobs.

 Every Government face disability challenges.
-It is hard for people to get back into work if they have been out of work for many years but, with the right levels of support, work is transformational for those individuals and families.
+It is hard for people to get back into work if they have been out of work for many years, but with the right levels of support, work is transformational for those individuals and families.
 A 2016 report by the Joseph Rowntree Foundation found that half of all households in poverty have at least one disabled member.

 One of the reasons why many of us are MPs is that we know that helping people to get a job breaks the cycle of poverty, and that is certainly one of the main reasons why I got involved in politics.
 It just takes something focused.
 It is not enough just to say well-meaning things.
 I have been involved in this for years, probably more than anyone in the House, and well-meaning is not enough; regulation is needed.

 I am tremendously appreciative of the fact that the Conservative Prime Minister John Major and his Government introduced the DDA—I do not often stand up in the House and compliment Conservatives—because it forced people to change.
 People with emotional attitudes often do not realise that they could be wrong or that they could be discriminating, which is why, even as a Liberal, there are certain times when I believe that we need to legislate.
 The DDA was one, and seatbelts was another.
 I am old enough to remember the uproar when seatbelts became compulsory—people said it was the end of the world as we know it.
-What happened is that people had to wear a seatbelt, and they got busted by the law if they did not.
+What happened is that people had to wear seatbelts, and they got busted by the law if they did not.
 Since then, as we all know, the number of people dying in car accidents has plummeted.
 It is the same with disability.

 What needs to be done now, further to the DDA?
 All these years later, we still have not made enough progress.
 There need to be specific incentives for businesses to recruit disabled people.
 As the hon.
 Member for East Kilbride, Strathaven and Lesmahagow mentioned, there needs to be specific action on procurement.
 We need to be that prescriptive to break the logjam.
 The need is greater than ever because with Brexit, whatever side of the divide we sit on, we know that there will be substantial staff shortages over the coming years.
 In fact, a recent report identified that there will be 32 areas of staff shortages in tier 2 occupations.
 It has become ever more relevant to try to square this circle.